...Like Clockwork: Background

 In 2011, frontman Josh Homme was hospitalized for thirteen days, and subsequently bedridden for four months, following complications during a routine surgical procedure on his knee.
 Homme noted, "I woke up and there was a doctor going, 'Shit, we lost you.'
 I couldn't get up for four months.
 When I did, I hadn't got a clue what was going on."
 During this time, Homme sank into a deep depression, noting "I would never say, 'I'm probably not gonna make it out of here.'
 But back then, I would definitely think it."
-The remaining members of Queens of the Stone Age — guitarist Troy Van Leeuwen, drummer Joey Castillo, bassist Michael Shuman and guitarist and keyboardist Dean Fertita – encouraged Homme to return to the band to begin work on a sixth studio album.
+The remaining members of Queens of the Stone Age – guitarist Troy Van Leeuwen, drummer Joey Castillo, bassist Michael Shuman and guitarist and keyboardist Dean Fertita – encouraged Homme to return to the band to begin work on a sixth studio album.
 Homme noted, "I had to ask them 'If you want to make a record with me right now, in the state I'm in, come into the fog.
 It's the only chance you got.'
 It brought us much closer, because you never really know someone till everything goes wrong."

-The band subsequently reissued its debut studio album, Queens of the Stone Age (1998), in 2011, and embarked upon an extensive tour playing the album in full each night.
+The band subsequently reissued its debut studio album, Queens of the Stone Age (1998), in 2011; the band also embarked upon an extensive tour playing the album in full each night.
 Homme stated, "Doing the rehearsals for the first record is really defining the new one.
 It's been turning the new record into something else.
 What we were doing was kind of bluesy, and now it's turned into this trancey, broken thing.
 The robots are back!"
 However, in 2013, Homme noted, "I was hoping that playing the first record would really inspire me and make me fall in love with music again.
 But I think I was just lost, looking for something in the dark.
 In that dark I found ...Like Clockwork."

 In June 2016, Homme clarified that the knee surgery he had was in no way connected to his "death", and that this story was created by "somebody else".
 He added that the real situation involved an MRSA infection brought on by going "in too deep" with drugs.